starship/starship/docs/fr-FR/config/README.md

 ## Username

 The `username` module shows active user's username.
-Le module est affiché si l'une des ces conditions est remplie :
+The module will be shown if any of the following conditions are met:

-- L'utilisateur courant est root
+- The current user is root
-- L'utilisateur courant est différent de celui connecté
+- The current user isn't the same as the one that is logged in
-- L'utilisateur est actuellement connecté à une session SSH
+- The user is currently connected as an SSH session
-- La variable `show_always` a comme valeur true
+- The variable `show_always` is set to true

 ::: tip